Democratic Autonomous Administration of North and East Syria: Health

-Relations with the Syrian government
+Relations with the Syrian governments

+The region does not state to pursue full independence but rather autonomy within a federal and democratic Syria.

-Currently, the relations of the region to the Damascus government are determined by the context of the Syrian civil war.
-The Constitution of Syria and the Constitution of North and East Syria are legally incompatible with respect to legislative and executive authority.
-In the military realm, combat between the People's Protection Units (YPG) and Syrian government forces has been rare, in the most instances some of the territory still controlled by the Syrian government in Qamishli and al-Hasakah has been lost to the YPG.
+The relations of the region to the Ba'athist government were determined within the context of the Syrian civil war.
+The 2012 constitution of Syria and the Constitution of the Democratic Autonomous Administration of North and East Syria were legally incompatible with respect to legislative and executive authority.
+In the military realm, combat between the People's Defense Units (YPG) and Syrian government forces were rare, in the most instances some of the territory still controlled by the Syrian government in Qamishli and al-Hasakah has been lost to the YPG.
 In some military campaigns, in particular in northern Aleppo governate and in al-Hasakah, YPG and Syrian government forces have tacitly cooperated against Islamist forces, the Islamic State of Iraq and the Levant (ISIL) and others.

-The region does not state to pursue full independence but rather autonomy within a federal and democratic Syria.
-In July 2016, Constituent Assembly co-chair Hediya Yousef formulated the region's approach towards Syria as follows:

 In March 2015, the Syrian Information Minister announced that his government considered recognizing the Kurdish autonomy "within the law and constitution".
 While the region's administration is not invited to the Geneva III peace talks on Syria, or any of the earlier talks, Russia in particular calls for the region's inclusion and does to some degree carry the region's positions into the talks, as documented in Russia's May 2016 draft for a new constitution for Syria.
 In October 2016, there were reports of a Russian initiative for federalization with a focus on northern Syria, which at its core called to turn the existing institutions of the region into legitimate institutions of Syria; also reported was its rejection for the time being by the Syrian government.
 The Damascus ruling elite is split over the question whether the new model in the region can work in parallel and converge with the Syrian government, for the benefit of both, or if the agenda should be to centralize again all power at the end of the civil war, necessitating preparation for ultimate confrontation with the region's institutions.